jwnwilson/django_react_redux_webapp/README.md

 ## To Do

-- Add logic so wagtail preview urls work with FE
 - Add 400 and 500 pages
-- Add component name to serializer api output as an class attr value not DB value
 - Separate Snippets in CMS by tags
 - Add tests for FE and BE
 - Setup CI